 Jackie Robinson is known for a multitude of moments throughout his career on the baseball diamonds of the Negro Leagues and the ones across Major League Baseball.
 They're other moments that didn't take place under God's light, where Jackie stepped up for his fellow ballplayers long after he had hung up his cleats for good.
+But, Jackie Robinson stealing home will forever remain one of the highlights of the game's long and illustrious history.

 When Jackie Robinson retired from the game of baseball at the age of 37, he had amassed a resumé and stat sheet that made any debate over his Hall of Fame candidacy irrelevant.
 Winning Rookie of the Year in 1947, then MVP in 1949, Jackie topped it all off with a World Series ring in 1955.
 Some players spend their entire careers working to achieve just one of those accomplishments, but Robinson was cut from a different cloth.